zaimoni/RSRevived/PreRelease/readme_revived.txt

 REVIVED 0.10.0 CHANGES
 ------------------
-* minimum required .NET is now 7.0.
+* minimum required .NET is now 8.0.
+* RAPID fire mode is now more like a snap shot, or fanning, than a burst.
+No more wasted shots.
 * The city planners have improved zoning regulations for districts.
 * Z-detectors can clear threat tracking caused by Z.
 * New command Countermand PC, default key ALT-SHIFT-O.  Use this to inspect which self-orders are active, and cancel them.